VNG-Realisatie/ftv/architecture/inventarisation/BRP.md

 - .

 # observations
 - tables in the BRP dataset have unique 2-digit numeric code assigned.
-E.g. table 34 = countries, 35 = autorisations.
+E.g. table 34 = countries, 35 = authorisations.
-- columns in a table have a unique code assigned, consisting of two 2-digit numeric values.
-E.g. 24.94.12 ISO3166 alpha2 code of a country.
+- columns in a table have a unique code assigned, consisting of two 2-digit numeric values prefixed by the table code.
+E.g. 34.94.12 countries table, ISO3166 alpha2 code.

 # public data tables
 - 32 nationaliteiten